Official Secrets Act (India): Rafale fighter jets case details published by The Hindu newspaper 2019

-Justice Joseph one, of the three judges on the bench, asked the government about Right to Information Act 2005, Section 22 having an overriding effect on official secrets act and section 24 of RTI which mandates even security and intelligence organisations to disclose information on corruption and human rights violations.
+Justice Joseph, one of the three judges on the bench, asked the government about section 22 of the Right to Information Act 2005 having an overriding effect on the Official Secrets Act and also section 24 which mandates even security and intelligence organisations to disclose information on corruption and human rights violations.
 Finally, section 8(2) compels the government to disclose information "if public interest in disclosure outweighs the harm to protected interest".